-The Erasmus+ programme is managed by the European Commission (the EU's executive body), the Education, Audiovisual, and Culture Executive Agency (EACEA), a series of National Agencies in Programme Countries (EU member states + Republic of North Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey), and a series of National Offices in some Partner Countries.
-The Republic of Moldova is a Partner Country in Erasmus+ being part of the Region 2 - Eastern Partnership countries.
+The Erasmus+ Programme is managed by the European Commission (the EU's executive body), the European Education and Culture Executive Agency (EACEA), a series of National Agencies in EU Member States and third countries associated to the Programme (Republic of North Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey), and a series of National Offices in third countries associated to the Programme.
+The Republic of Moldova is a third countries associated to the Erasmus+ Programme being part of the Region 2 - Eastern Partnership countries.

-Detailed information on these opportunities, including eligibility criteria, is available in the Erasmus+ Programme Guide.
+Detailed information on the opportunities offered by Erasmus+ Programme, including eligibility criteria, is available in the Erasmus+ Programme Guide.